Association vitamine C et niacinamide.

 How best to incorporate niacinamide and vitamin C into a skincare routine?

 Today, there are countless facial cleansers, toners, moisturisers, serums or eye contour treatments that contain both the vitamin C and the niacinamide in their formulas.
-You can also layer two independent treatments in the same skincare routine, that is, apply a niacinamide treatment followed by a vitamin C one, or vice versa.
+You can also layer two independent treatments in the same skincare routine, that is, apply a niacinamide treatment followed by another with vitamin C, or vice versa.

-Indeed, there is no specific order to follow when applying these two actives to the skin.
-However, the way you layer niacinamide and vitamin C largely depends on the texture of the products.
+Indeed, there is no specific order to follow when applying these two active ingredients to the skin.
+However, the way in which you layer niacinamide and vitamin C largely depends on the texture of the products.
 You should first apply the treatments with the most fluid and light texture, then move towards products with a thicker consistency as you layer.
-One point to note is that the sunscreen should always be the last layer of care in the morning.
+One key point is that the sunscreen should always be the final layer of care in the morning.

-However, before you start incorporating new products into your daily routine and layering treatments, there are certain points that need to be kept in mind.
+However, before starting to incorporate new products into your daily routine and layering treatments, there are certain points that must be kept in mind.

-• Start with one new product at a time and wait at least a week before wanting to add another product.
+• Begin with one new product at a time and wait at least a week before wanting to add another product.

 • Begin with an application once a day or every other day, depending on your skin type, to give the skin more time to adapt.